umee-network/umee/docs/architecture/ADR-007-bad-debt.md

 A second consideration is when to check for borrowers' eligibility for bad debt repayment.
 The two likely options are immediately during `LiquidateBorrow`, or during `EndBlock` every `InterestEpoch`.
 A third option might be to check periodically, but on a separately controlled interval `BadDebtRepayEpoch`.

 The advantage of an immediate check during `LiquidateBorrow` is that only the borrow being liquidated needs to be checked for eligibility, instead of periodically iterating over all borrows.
-Additioanlly, `CollateralValue` has already been calculated in that function.
+Additionally, `CollateralValue` has already been calculated in that function.

 However, there is an edge case (reserve exhaustion) where borrows eligible for reserve-driven-repayment during their final liquidation, cannot be fully repaid at that moment.
 If using an immediate check during `LiquidateBorrow`, there would be no future liquidation against that address to trigger bad debt repayment after reserves recovered - the debt would accrue interest indefinitely.